A Divine Muktinath Yatra

 FIND OUR MUKTINATH YATRA / TOUR PACKAGES

-Best Seasons to Travel for your Muktinath Yatra
+Best Seasons for Muktinath Yatra

 Weather in Muktinath

-It is always better to have a rough idea about the weather conditions before setting out on your Muktinath yatra 2021.
+It is always better to have a rough idea about the weather conditions before setting out on your Muktinath yatra 2022.
 The weather in Muktinath is extremely cold in the winter months, cold and pleasant in the summer and rainy seasons.
 Temperatures during December, January, February, and March vary between 0 degrees to minus 20 degrees Celsius.
-Temperatures during April, May, June months vary between 15 degrees Celsius to minus 1 degrees Celsius.
+Temperatures during April, May, June months vary between 15 degrees Celsius to minus 1 degree Celsius.
 Temperatures during July, August, and September months vary between 20 degrees Celsius to 0 degrees Celsius.

 Attractions in Muktinath